chipsalliance/caliptra-sw/rom/dev/README.md

     pcr_lock_clear(Pcr0 && Pcr1)
     ```

 2. CDI for Alias is derived from PCR0.
 For the Alias FMC CDI Derivation, LDevID CDI - ECDSA in Key Vault Slot6 is used as HMAC Key and contents of PCR0 are used as data.
-The resultant mac is stored back in Slot 6.
+The resultant MAC is stored back in Slot 6.

     `Pcr0Measurement = pcr_read(Pcr0)`

     `hmac384_kdf(KvSlot6, label: b"fmc_alias_cdi", context: Pcr0Measurement, KvSlot6)`

     If Dual-Cert Mode is enabled, LDevID CDI - MLDSA in Key Vault Slot 12 is used as HMAC Key and contents of PCR0 are used as data.
-The resultant mac is stored back in Slot 12.
+The resultant MAC is stored back in Slot 12.

     `hmac512_kdf(KvSlot12, label: b"fmc_alias_mldsa_cdi", context: Pcr0Measurement, KvSlot12)`